Chuo-ku Tourism Association Official Blog

 IMG_2037.JPG

-At the left end of this intersection is Kameshima Bridge, at which time there is also the "Horibe Yasubei Takeyuki Monument" (Monoshiri Encyclopedia; page 55).
-The Kamejima River still remains under Kameshima Bridge, and it is one of the few active bridges, which was replaced in 2002 (Monoshiri Encyclopedia; page 56).
-You can also see the high-rise apartments of River City 21.
+On the left side of this intersection is Kameshima Bridge, where there is also the "Horibe Yasubei Takeyuki Monument" (Monoshiri Encyclopedia; page 55).
+Under Kameshima Bridge, the Kamejima River still remains, and it is one of the few active bridges that were replaced in 2002 (Monoshiri Encyclopedia; page 56).
+High-rise apartments in River City 21 can also be seen from a distance.

 IMG_2039.JPG